 Erik also painted his barrels (more on that below), but the potted plants help to nestle the system and soften its look.
-This is one of the better-composed photos we have, but some customers surround their barrels with much larger plants such as potted citrus trees, or install behind trees and hedges.
+Some customers surround their barrels with much larger plants such as potted citrus trees, or install behind trees and hedges.

-Put up a trellis around your barrels and grow a vine as another vegetated approach to fully-masked barrels.
+Put up a trellis around your barrels and grow a vine as another vegetated approach to fully-masked barrels (see above!).

 Erik did a number of creative things with his BlueBarrel Systems (he has three separate systems on his site for a total of 27 barrels!).
 Click here for a full tour of Erik's place.

 Painting is a simple thing that can be done to change the look of your barrels.
 Whether you paint to match the house, or just choose the color you like best, you can really exercise your creativity with this approach.

 Decorative designs are also possible, but as of this writing, all the painted barrel photos submitted by BlueBarrel customers show solid colors.
 We look forward to new creative examples for this blog!

 In addition to the barrels, Chandler painted the PVC piping and the cinder block base.